 The good practice focusing on adults at the workplace is:

 - The Italian JA-CHRODIS Good Practice “Lombardy Workplace Health Promotion Network”.
-The Lombardy Workplace Health Promotion (WHP) Network aims at promoting healthy lifestyle through different actions and information targeting healthy eating, smoking cessation, increased physical activity, alcohol reduction and safe walking/biking to work.
-It is a public-private network building on partnerships and collaboration with all workplace main stakeholders: associations of enterprises, trade unions and the regional health system.
+The Lombardy Workplace Health Promotion (WHP) Network aims to promote a healthy lifestyle through different actions and information that targets healthy eating, smoking cessation, increased physical activity, alcohol reduction and safe walking/biking to work.
+It is a public-private network building on partnerships and collaboration with the main workplace stakeholders: associations of enterprises, trade unions and the regional health system.
 The WHP Network will be implemented by:

 - Andalusian Regional Ministry of Equality, Health and Social Policies (CSJA Spain).

 Finally, the good practice focusing on older people in care settings is: